Cowabunga!!! I am back with this amazing free Sock Ninja Turtle Toy Pattern which was inspired by the cartoon Teenage Mutant Ninja Turtles!

 Cut the remaining eye mask color of your choice to 3/4″ x 12″ strips.

-Use white chalk pen or pencil to sketch the pattern onto the socks by referring to the downloaded template.
-It might be difficult to view the lines so please draw harder on the sock so that you are able to judge the lines as you sew.
+Use white chalk pen, silver permanent pen or pencil to sketch the pattern onto the socks by referring to the downloaded template.
+It might be difficult to view the lines from chalk pen and pencil, so please draw harder on the sock so that you are able to judge the lines as you sew.

 Yellow lines are sewing lines, red lines are cutting lines.